top of page

 Protein Quality Control during Aging

-The main focus of our lab is to explore the molecular mechanisms of proteome protection that help in extending healthy lifespan using C. elegans model.
+The main focus of our lab is to explore the molecular mechanisms of proteome protection that help in extending healthy lifespan using C. elegans model

 Proper functional balance of the cellular proteome (protein homeostasis or proteostasis) is vital for all living cells.
 Protein quality control (PQC) systems coordinately monitor and protect the proteome.
 However, maintaining a functionally balanced proteome is a challenging task, especially in the face of various external and endogenous stress that accumulate during aging.